 With offices in Knoxville and Cookeville, Alzheimer’s Tennessee, Inc. will continue serving Knox and 25 other counties from Putnam in the west to Hancock in the northeast part of the state.

 Area families receive assistance through such programs as the agency’s locally-staffed Helpline, consultations on care for persons with the disease, adult day program in Knox County, at least 42 support groups, help with local resources and referrals, financial assistance, in-service training opportunities for staff at area facilities, advocacy aimed at enhancements in law and policy, an annual research symposium for physicians and healthcare professionals, and educational materials and programs such as caregiver training workshops for families and professionals featuring local specialists and nationally-renowned experts.

 Alzheimer’s Tennessee, Inc. has a new website: www.alztennessee.org and can still be reached through their Helplines at 865.544.6288 in Knoxville and 931.526.8010 in Cookeville.

-“We like the fact that people from East Tennessee and the Cumberlands will be making the decisions about how to best help their neighbors,” Wade-Whitehead said.
+“We like the fact that people in Tennessee will be making the decisions about how to best help their neighbors,” Wade-Whitehead said.
 “As always, people will still be able to rely on us for the information and assistance they need to help family members with Alzheimer’s and related dementias.”